inBeat/inbeat-website/content/top-influencers/instagram/graphic-designers/united-states/los-angeles/_index.md

 ---
-title: Top 10 Graphic-Designers Instagram Influencers In Los Angeles In 2022
+title: Top 10 Graphic-Designers Instagram Influencers In Los Angeles In 2023
 description: >-
-  Find top graphic-designers Instagram influencers in Los Angeles in 2022.
-Most popular hashtags: #art #graphicdesign #design.
+  Find top graphic-designers Instagram influencers in Los Angeles in 2023.
+Most popular hashtags: #losangeles #digitalart #illustration.
 platform: Instagram
-hits: 31
+hits: 60
 text_top: Analyze the best Instagram influencers on inBeat.
-text_bottom: inBeat has 31 Instagram influencers like this in Los Angeles, United States for you to collaborate.
+text_bottom: Our platform aggregates 60 Instagram influencers like this in Los Angeles, United States for you to connect with.
 profiles:
   - username: "awolone"
     fullname: >-